 Apply for a building warrant

-From 24 August 2016 all online building warrant applications must be made via the national eDevelopment Portal which now includes eBuilding standards.
+From 24 August 2016 all online building warrant applications should be made via the national eDevelopment Portal which now includes eBuilding standards.

 If you submit planning applications using the ePlanning service, you can also submit a building warrant application with the same login.